Art Institute of Chicago: European painting and sculptures

 The museum is most famous for its collections of Impressionist and Post-Impressionist paintings, widely regarded as one of the finest collections outside of France.
 Highlights include more than 30 paintings by Claude Monet, including six of his Haystacks and a number of Water Lilies.
 Also in the collection are important works by Pierre-Auguste Renoir such as Two Sisters (On the Terrace), and Gustave Caillebotte's Paris Street; Rainy Day.
 Post-Impressionist works include Paul Cézanne's The Basket of Apples, and Madame Cézanne in a Yellow Chair.
 At the Moulin Rouge by Henri de Toulouse-Lautrec is another highlight.
-The pointillist masterpiece, which also inspired a musical and was featured in Ferris Bueller's Day Off, Georges Seurat's Sunday Afternoon on La Grande Jatte—1884, is prominently displayed.
+The pointillist masterpiece, which also inspired a musical and was featured in the 1986 film Ferris Bueller's Day Off, Georges Seurat's Sunday Afternoon on La Grande Jatte—1884, is prominently displayed.
 Additionally, Henri Matisse's Bathers by a River, is an important example of his work.
 Highlights of non-French paintings of the Impressionist and Post-Impressionist collection include Vincent van Gogh's Bedroom in Arles and Self-portrait, 1887.

 In the mid-1930s, the Art Institute received a gift of over one hundred works of art from Annie Swan Coburn ("Mr. and Mrs. Lewis Larned Coburn Memorial Collection").
 The "Coburn Renoirs" became the core of the Art Institute's Impressionist painting collection.

 The collection also includes the Medieval and Renaissance Art, Arms, and Armor holdings, including the George F. Harding Collection of arms and armor, and three centuries of Old Masters works.